Walt Williams (baseball)

 Walter Allen Williams (December 19, 1943 – January 23, 2016) was an American professional baseball player and coach.
-He played in Major League Baseball and the Nippon Professional Baseball league as an outfielder between 1964 and 1977, most prominently as a member of the Chicago White Sox where, he established himself as a fan favorite for his enthusiastic playing style.
+He played in Major League Baseball and the Nippon Professional Baseball league as an outfielder between 1964 and 1977, most prominently as a member of the Chicago White Sox where he established himself as a fan favorite for his enthusiastic playing style.
 He also played for the Houston Colt .45s, Cleveland Indians and the New York Yankees before playing for two seasons in the Nippon Professional Baseball league with the Nippon-Ham Fighters.

 Early life

 Born in Brownwood, Texas, Williams was nicknamed No-Neck due to his relatively short stature (5 feet 6 inches) combined with a muscular, compact torso and a short neck.
 His odd physical appearance was the result of a typhus injection he received as a baby.
-After his hometown was hit by a flood, the government gave typhus injections to prevent the spread of the disease.
-Williams was so muscular even as a baby that they couldn't reach a vein except in the back of his neck.
+After Williams' hometown was hit by a flood, the government gave typhus injections to prevent the spread of the disease.
+Williams was so muscular even as a baby that medical personnel were unable to reach a vein, except in the back of his neck.
 He developed a crick in his neck, which then stiffened and shrank.
 Williams was sent in adolescence to live with an aunt in San Francisco, where he graduated from Galileo High School having played football, basketball and baseball for the school teams.